 If my, or anyone’s, mental illness was ever brought into conversation please realize, we never asked you to understand it.
 We, as people, are telling you because we clearly trust you enough to know this about us.
 If I am opening up to you as a person, friend, family member, I am asking for you to listen to me and be there for me.
 I am not asking you to solve my problems for me.
 This goes for all people who struggle with mental illness.
 Don’t judge someone because you do not understand.
 What you can do is be there for them and support them the best you can.
 I have luckily found ways to cope with my mental illness through spending time with friends and family, horseback riding, and keeping my mind and body busy so I don’t have time to have thoughts that bring me anxiety.

 Hunterdon County NJ just lost a beloved young man due to depression.
 Jared was known to be good hearted, hardworking, and goofy, not to mention that he had a smile that would light up whatever room he entered.
 Jared was the type of person you would meet once and you were forever friends.
 “Jared desired to always have fun yet also was always driven to be successful, took pride in all he did and was always inspiring others to be better versions of themselves.”
 Jared wanted it to be known that this was no one’s fault, that no one was to blame for his decision but to continue and move forward by living full and meaningful lives.
 Questions will forever be asked about why he didn’t ask for help, why he chose to end his own life, how they could have stopped him.
 These are the questions that will probably go unanswered.
 The wish of Jared’s friends and family is that he be remembered for all the acts of kindness that filled his life and that others do small gestures of love where ever they go, even if it is just smiling at a stranger.
 Jared’s passing has left countless people heartbroken and speechless.
 The amount of love and support I witnessed during his procession was heartwarming and truly beautiful.
+If only he knew the amount of support he could have had and will forever have.
+Jared had a sea of trucks there to support him that day, 191 trucks to be exact.
 There was no better way to send Jared off in peace.

 Depression is known as the silent killer.
 It affects roughly 264 million people worldwide and negatively affects how one feels, acts, and thinks.
 Depression causes feelings of sadness and loss of interest in activities that they once loved.
 Depression can make someone feel hopeless, worthless, and helpless, resulting in no longer being able to function in everyday life like one used to.